BouncingPixel/Node-Template-Basic-/README.md

 Utils is used for utilities shared between various controllers and/or other subsystems.
 This could include handy functions, data fetchers, external API handlers, and more.

-#### /server/utils/co-wrap-route.js

-A utility function for using ES6 generators as an Express handler.
-Automatically calls next with any errors.
-This utility allows the use of `yield` and `yield*` within `function*(req, req)` or `function*(err, req, req)`.

-`coWrapRoute(genFn, continueAfter)`

-- `genFn` is the generator function to be executed.
-If the generator takes 2 parameters, it is considered as not an error handler.
-The two parameters are `req` and `res`.
-If the generator takes 3 (or more) parameters, it is considered an error handler.
-The three parameters passed are `err`, `req`, and `res`.
-Following the end of the function, `next()` will be called.
-If no handler causes anything to be sent, the 404 page will be displayed to the end user.

 #### /server/utils/render-page.js

 A utility function to create an Express route handler for rendering a page with a static set of locals.